Intersections: Seeking the Common Good

 Intersections 185: Great Debates is a January Term first-year seminar that focuses on some of the most momentous debates in human history and their role in shaping how we see ourselves and the world.
 The course is open to all first-year students, but designed for students wanting to explore the Intersections Program.

-Course descriptions for all the Scholars Program courses can be found under the subject of Intersections in the Curriculum section of the catalog.
+Course descriptions for all the Scholars Program courses, including seminars, colloquia, and individualized opportunities for upper-level students, can be found under the subject of Intersections in the Curriculum section of the catalog.

 To enroll in Intersections courses beyond the first-year level, students must apply for admission to the Scholars Program.
 The application process is open to all students.
 Applications will be evaluated by the Honors Advisory Committee; continuation in the program is contingent on successful progress in the courses.
 Students who earn a minimum of 16 credit hours, including at least three seminars and at least one research or project-based course/experience, will receive a certificate of Scholars Distinction.